Richmond Theatre Richmond

 The theatre was refurbished and expanded in the 1990s under the supervision of designer Carl Toms, but still features its original beautiful red and gold interior.
 The sumptuous auditorium has made it a popular filming location, and it has stood in for various other theatres on screen.
 These include the West End’s Duke of York’s Theatre in Finding Neverland and Washington DC’s Ford Theatre in National Treasure: Book of Secrets.

 Currently run by ATG, Richmond Theatre has a capacity of just 840 in an intimate, comfortable auditorium.
-It hosts a variety of national touring productions including music, dance and comedy, as well as hosting amateur dramatics groups in residence.
+It hosts a variety of national touring events including music, dance and comedy, as well as amateur dramatics groups in residence at the venue.